-As you've seen, to get the distance between slits, you need to take the total distance and divide by the number of slits.
+- F. To figure out the distance between the lines/slits, do the following: to get the distance between slits, you need to take the total distance and divide by the number of slits. - i.

-- v.
 Observe the numbers of the diffraction gratings that you were given.
 For instance, one grating has 300 lines/ mm.
 This means that there are 300 slits cut in the distance of a millimeter.
-What is the distance between the slits? - vi.
-Change your units so that the distance between the slits is in units of meters. - vii.
+What is the distance between the slits? - ii.
+Change your units so that the distance between the slits is in units of meters. - iii.
 For each of the diffraction gratings you have, figure out the distance between the slits in units of meters and write below.
+[Note: you will use these values later in the analysis when working with the gradients.]